Key Differences Between SFX Makeup and Prosthetic Makeup

 3. Durability and Comfort

-• Prosthetic Effects makeup, especially when using materials like silicone prosthetics, is designed for more extended wear.
-These prosthetics are lightweight, flexible, and breathable, allowing for greater comfort during long shoots or performances.
+- Prosthetic effects makeup, especially when using materials like silicone prosthetics, is designed for more extended wear.
+These prosthetics are designed to be lightweight, flexible, and breathable, ensuring enhanced comfort for extended shoots or performances.
 Prosthetics also have better durability, with the ability to withstand extended filming schedules.

 4. Purpose and Application